 This part 2 of a translation of an article by Maurits v.
 Falkenreck.
-Click here for part 1 and here for part 3.
+Click here for part 1.

 In order to substantiate the claims made in part 1, I will describe the core drivers that have had a verifiably negative effect on the economic value of the Western native ‘masculine’ man.